The free T3 and total T3 lab tests are among the most important for evaluating thyroid function in your body.

 Have you tested your free T3?

-Do you know if you have a low free T3 or high free T3?
+Do you know if you have a low-free T3 or a high-free T3?

 Do you feel that your body is converting or activating your thyroid hormone?

 Why or why not?

 Leave your comments or questions below and I will do my best to answer!